-Consequently, there are various PC benchmarking software for Windows 10 that enable users to compare their own hardware with other architectures in more detail.
+Consequently, there are various PC benchmarking software solutions for Windows 10 that enable users to compare their own hardware with other architectures in more detail.

 PC benchmarking software usually enables users to apply a series of separate benchmark tests for their laptop’s or desktop’s various hardware components, such as CPU, RAM, GPU, etc.

 This enables users to see how the hardware measures up with the rest, and that can provide an invaluable guide for upgrading hardware.
 Components with lower benchmark scores are the ones that need upgrading.

-Here are the best PC benchmarking tools
+Here are the 5 best PC benchmarking tools

 - Can you customize your benchmark?